Noah-Grimaldi/Noah-Grimaldi/README.md

 ## 💻 About Me

 I have experience with Python and JavaScript full-stack development.
-My passion lies in creating working, organized code that facilitates the program's simplicity while focusing on user experience.
+My passion lies in creating working, organized code that facilitates the program's simplicity and creates a quality user experience.

 ## 🎇 Skills